-Williams Station is located in Bushy Park, SC.
-The Facility is a Coal Fired Electric Generation Plant.
-The facility generates CCR waste from a Flue Gas Desulfurization (FGD) Wet Scrubber process.
-This material is a Calcium Sulfate derivative from treatment of flue gas.
+The FGD material is a Calcium Sulfate derivative from treatment of flue gas.
 CCR derivative FGD letdown waters are managed for solids separation as required in onsite FGD ponds designated C-1 and C-2.
 These ponds alternate in operation to settle CCR FGD Solids and to de-cant water from the process into the waste water treatment system.